toddaustin07/encryptedfile_context_store/README.md

 ```

 ## How Secure?
 The data is encrypted with the aes-192-cbc algorithm and uses a 24-byte salt derived from the provided secret key, so the data file itself is fairly secure from malicious network attacks.
-How the secret key itself is generated and managed is more likely to be the weak link.
+How the secret key is generated and managed is more likely to be the weak link.